tsuACM/truman_acm_website/_pages/about.markdown

 This is the website for Truman State University's ACM chapter.
 You can visit our [Discord channel][DA] or check out our [Instagram][IN], as well as our [Facebook group][FB].
 Finally, you can view this website's code at our [Github][GH].
 Thank you for checking out our website!

-<iframe src="https://discord.com/widget?id=899815128546046033&theme=dark" width="100%" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>
+{% include discord.html %}

 <br />

 # Executives

-President - Justin Caringal
+President - Owen Murphy

-Vice President - Owen Murphy
+Vice President - Aniruddha Biswas Atanu

 Treasurer - Andy Bernatow

-Secretary - Sean Moen
+Secretary - Julian Williams

 Recruitment Chair - Aidan Dunne